-Years E nded

-September 30,1995 Septem ber 28, 1996
+SEPTEMBER 30, 1995 SEPTEMBER 28, 1996 (IN THOUSANDS)

-Deferred tax liabilities: (in thou sands)

-Tax over book depreciation Prior use of cash accounting Other \$ 24,221 33,572 965 \$ 24,027 33,418 930
+Deferred tax liabilities: Tax over book depreciation Prior use of cash accounting Other \$24,221 33,572 965 \$24,027 33,418 930

 Total deferred tax liabilities 58,758 58,375

-Deferred tax assets: AMT credit carryforward General business credit carryforward Expenses deductible in different years 2,972 1,459 7,166 4,034 1,459 7,534
+Deferred tax assets:

+AMT credit carryforward General business credit 2,972 4,034

+carryforward Expenses deductible in different 1,459 1,459

+years 7,166 7,534

 Total deferred tax asset 11,597 11,568

-Net deferred tax liabilities \$ 47,161 \$ 46,807
+Net deferred tax liabilities \$47,161 \$46,807

+====== =======

 On January 1, 1994, the Company completed a series of restructuring of activities in Mexico which allowed previously nonagricultural Mexican operations to be combined with existing agricultural operations and, as such, qualify for taxability as agricultural operations, which are currently not subject to taxes in Mexico.
 The current provision for foreign income taxes in 1995 and 1996 is the result of an asset based minimum tax.
-The Company has not provided any U.S. deferred federal income taxes on the undistributed earnings of its Mexican subsidiaries based upon its determination that such earnings will be indefinitely reinvested.
+The Company has not provided any U.S. deferred federal income taxes on the undistributed earnings will be indefinitely reinvested.
 As of September 28, 1996, the cumulative undistributed earnings of these subsidiaries were approximately \$19.1 million.
-If such earnings were not considered indefinitely reinvested, deferred federal and foreign income taxes would have been provided, after consideration of estimated foreign tax credits.
-(Included in this amount would be foreign taxes resulting from earnings of the Mexican agricultural subsidiaries which would be due upon distribution of such earnings to the U.S.) However, determination of the amount of deferred federal and foreign income taxes is not practicable.
+If such earnings were not considered indefinitely reinvested, deferred federal and foreign income taxes (Included in this amount would be foreign taxes resulting from earnings of the Mexican agricultural subsidiaries which would be due upon distribution of such earnings to the U.S.) However, determination of the amount of deferred federal and foreign income taxes is not practicable.